Government Relations & Regulatory

-Nixon Peabody’s Government Relations & Regulatory practice offers the combined knowledge, experience, and connections of more than 50 attorneys and professionals, many with backgrounds working for the agencies or legislative bodies governing our clients.
-Our team includes a former member of Congress and attorneys who worked in various regulatory agencies, including the Internal Revenue Service (IRS), the Department of Housing and Urban Development (HUD), the Food and Drug Administration (FDA), Federal Trade Commission (FTC), and the Securities and Exchange Commission (SEC), as well as state and local governments such as the Commonwealth of Massachusetts’ Revenue Commission and New York State Division of Housing and Community Renewal.
+Nixon Peabody’s Government Relations & Regulatory practices offer the combined knowledge, experience and connections of more than 50 attorneys and professionals, many with backgrounds working for the agencies or legislative bodies governing our clients.
+Our team includes a former member of the U.S. Congress and attorneys who have worked in various regulatory agencies, at both federal and state levels.

 From our vantage point in Washington, DC, and in commercial centers across Europe and Asia, we help companies anticipate, navigate and comply with the myriad regulations that govern their industries.